 Use Products Formulated With Salicylic Acid

 Salicylic acid is a beta-hydroxy acid (BHA).
 It’s especially ideal for people with oily, pimple-prone skin, as it’s oil-soluble.
 As such, it targets oil while promoting cell turnover, effectively exfoliating any oil or debris that might be clogging your pores and leading to breakouts.
-While salicylic acid is a great ingredient to help prevent breakouts from popping up in the first place, NYC-based board-certified dermatologist Dr. Ashley Magovern says it’s great for treating and diminishing pimples, too.
+While salicylic acid is a great ingredient to help prevent breakouts from popping up in the first place, LA-based board-certified dermatologist Dr. Ashley Magovern says it’s great for treating and diminishing pimples, too.

 Magovern’s go-to salicylic acid-infused formula is Honest Beauty’s Clearing Night Serum with Honestly Pure Retinol.
 In addition to being an acne-fighting formula, Magovern says it’s a fave because it also has a gentle retinol in it, which will help improve the overall appearance of your skin and even help reduce the appearance of fine lines.

 Add a Spot Treatment to Your Routine